 Contract-to-cash coverage and workflows

 Point solutions that only do collections or only do invoicing create fragmentation.
-A platform covering the full workflow ensures data consistency and eliminates manual reconciliation.
+A platform covering the full workflow — from contract ingestion through revenue recognition — ensures data consistency and eliminates manual reconciliation between systems.
+When your billing platform, collections tool, and RevRec system don't share a unified data model, you spend month-end reconciling discrepancies instead of closing books.

 Usage-based billing and pricing models